Skip to main content

 Jesse S. Goodwin, Ph.D.

-Chief Innovation Officer
+Chief Innovation Officer, MUSC Health

-Assistant Professor, College of Health Professions
+Assistant Professor, Health Sciences & Research

-Megan Hays, PhD, ABPP, FAACVPR
+Megan Hays, Ph.D., ABPP, FAACVPR

 Interim Enterprise Chief Well-being Officer